ovh/docs/pages/platform/databases/information_04_faq/guide.en-au.md

 ### Can I modify the maintenance window ?

-Yes, you do, through the OVHcloud control panel, terraform or via API.
+Yes, you can, via the OVHcloud control panel, Terraform or the API.

 ## Security